Kmeakin/walrus-report/src/20-reference.md

 [^ExtraFloatTypes]: See the `double` or `f64`  types in C and Rust, respectively.

 ### `Char`s {#sec:reference:chars}
-The `Char` datatype represents single characters of textual data.
-However, unlike the `char` datatype in C, which may represent a 7-bit ASCII character, a 16-bit UTF-16 code-unit, or a 8-bit UTF-8 code-unit depending on the platform, Walrus' `Char`s are always capable of representing any Unicode character, and have the same representation on every platform.
+The `Char` data type represents single characters of textual data.
+However, unlike the `char` data type in C, which may represent a 7-bit ASCII character, a 16-bit UTF-16 code-unit, or a 8-bit UTF-8 code-unit depending on the platform, Walrus' `Char`s are always capable of representing any Unicode character, and have the same representation on every platform.